Starting an LLC in Delaware comes with more costs than just filing the initial paperwork. But it doesn’t have to be as expensive as you think.

 Note: LLCs are the most common business structure used in Delaware.
 They are the most popular business entity because they offer liability protection for the LLC owners.

 Depending on the state, the Certificate of Formation form is sometimes called a Certificate of Organization or the Articles of Organization.
-Certificate of Formation is the most common name – but they all mean the same thing: the form used to create your LLC.
+Articles of Organization is the most common name – but in Delaware, the form is called the Certificate of Formation.
+Don’t worry, they all mean the same thing: the form used to create your LLC.